cshum/imagor/README.md

 ### Go Library

-imagor is a Go library for high-level image processing, with a modular architecture made up of a series of Go packages:
+imagor is a Go library built with speed, security and extensibility in mind.
+It enables high-level image processing in a modular architecture made up of a series of Go packages:

 - [imagor](https://pkg.go.dev/github.com/cshum/imagor) - the imagor core library
 - [imagorpath](https://pkg.go.dev/github.com/cshum/imagor/imagorpath) - parse and generate imagor endpoint